Fellow of Magdalene College

 Director of Studies at Magdalene and Robinson Colleges

 Following degrees in both theology and the history of art, John completed his PhD in the department under the supervision of Professor Paul Binski.
 His doctoral study included two periods of funded research as a visiting student at Princeton University.
 He then held a postdoctoral fellowship at Yale University's Paul Mellon Centre in London and taught in the Department of Historical Studies at the University of Bristol before returning to Cambridge in 2011.
-He is a Fellow of the Royal Historical Society and the Royal Society of Arts, the Royal Historical Society, and the Higher Education Academy.
+He is a Fellow of the Society of Antiquaries of London, the Royal Society of Arts, the Royal Historical Society, and the Higher Education Academy.

 John is a Fellow and Tutor of Magdalene College and Director of Studies in the History of Art for Magdalene and Robinson colleges.
 Over recent years in the department, he has taught for both Part I and Part II of the undergraduate tripos, as well as for the MPhil.
 He also teaches graduate students in the Faculty of History.
 In 2014 he received a special mention in the lecturer category of the inaugural CUSU Teaching Excellence Awards.